-Michael Morell, the former Acting Director and Deputy Director of the Central Intelligence Agency, agreed to The Cipher Brief’s request to do an unusual interview.
-We asked Michael to play the role of a senior Chinese intelligence analyst responsible for making assessments about the U.S. and U.S. policy.
-We asked Michael to do this because we have seen him say a number of times that it is critical for U.S. policymakers to understand the perspectives of the “other guy.”
+For this year’s Thanksgiving Day column, The Cipher Brief revisits a unique column by Michael Morell, the former acting director and deputy director of the Central Intelligence Agency.
+He agreed to The Cipher Brief’s request to play the role of a senior Chinese intelligence analyst responsible for making assessments about the U.S. and U.S. policy, as he’s so often told us that it’s critical to understand the perspectives of the “other guy.”

 The Cipher Brief: Most of our readers will not know you, and they will not recognize your name or even that of the institute where you work.
 Can you tell us a little about yourself?

 Wang Yong: Of course.
 I am the senior analyst responsible for looking at your country.
 I have worked on U.S. issues for the entirety of my 30-year career.
 I work at the Chinese Institutes of Contemporary International Relations, which is the analytic arm of the Ministry of State Security, our primary civilian intelligence service.
 I studied in your country, receiving an undergraduate degree in political science at Harvard and a graduate degree in U.S. history at Stanford.
 I have served several tours at our embassy in Washington and consulates around the U.S. I have a large number of contacts in the States, with whom I interact frequently.
 I regularly host in Beijing visitors from the U.S. – public officials, academics, and members of think tanks.
 I speak fluent English.
 I think I know your country very well.